SWY666/rPPG-DOHA/README.md

 ```
 train_attn_label = self_similarity_calc(wave_label) # this function can be found in utils/ippg_attn_make.py!
 ```
+### Advice to trainers with different datasets and model backbones

+We utilize the TS-CAN as the backbone model (which requires both original and residual inputs), hence we need both **real_image_train** and **inputs**.
+For those trainers who utilize another pipeline, it is recommended that you can switch our dataloader that suits you best (note: Ground truth label (**train_attn_label**, which is used for our model training) should be kept for training the model via our method)!

+[1] VIPL-HR: A Multi-modal Database for Pulse Estimation from Less-constrained Face Video

+[2] "DeepPhys: Video-Based Physiological Measurement Using Convolutional Attention Networks" https://arxiv.org/abs/1805.07888.

 ## What is rPPG? :crossed_fingers: :crossed_fingers: :crossed_fingers: